-Easy, one-time registration required.
+Free, easy, one-time registration is required.

 The legal assistance program may provide individuals who are at least 60 year of age with help in dealing with certain legal issues.
 The goal of the program is to assist older adults with understanding and maintaining their rights, to assist older adults in exercising their rights, to help older adults benefit from available services, and to resolve disputes.
 The program also promotes the need for lifetime planning through the understanding and the use of advance directives.

 This program informs long term care facility residents of their rights under federal and state law, encourages residents to voice their complaints/concerns, and intervenes if the complaint/concern cannot be resolved.